LiterallyInc/SajberRoyale/README.md

 # ![logo](https://i.imgur.com/IHg2qOa.png)

 ###### *Battle royale game made for a school project.
 Unless you're going to CyberGymnasiet you should probably ignore this project.
-If you're going to CyberGymnasiet on the other hand and wanna help with something, [shoot us a message](mailto:fabian.lindgren@elev.cybergymnasiet.se?subject=SajberRoyale)!*
+If you're going to CyberGymnasiet on the other hand you could always gather some friends and try it!* For contact: lindgrenfabian@gmail.com